Disploy/disploy/packages/disploy/README.md

 > **Warning**: We're still in development, and packages are published to npm every 12 hours to the `@dev` tag.
 You can view our [v1.0.0 milestone](https://github.com/Disploy/disploy/milestone/1) to see what features are planned for the first release and their current status.

-Disploy is a library for building HTTP interaction-based Discord bots with ease.
+Disploy is a flexible router for building HTTP interaction-based Discord bots with ease.
 It's designed to make it easy to build, test and deploy Discord bots.

 # Features

-Disploy features a [library](#library) and an opinionated [framework](#framework) with tooling inspired by Next.js.
+Disploy features a [library](#library) and an opinionated [framework](#framework) with tooling inspired by [Next.js](https://nextjs.org).

 ## Library